 The College recognizes the need to not only acknowledge the harm that has occurred within Indigenous populations throughout Canada because of colonization, but we also understand the need to deeply embed the knowledge of this history into the social work profession, so that it never again plays such a role in the future.
 For this to happen, strong relationships with Indigenous peoples and communities must be established so that Indigenous knowledge, perspectives and values are inherent within the work of the College and the social work profession in BC.We acknowledge that the office of the BC College of Social Workers is located on the traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam people).
 Further, this acknowledgment, gratitude and respect extends to all the First Nations communities on whose traditional territories the BCCSW builds relationships and conducts business.
 You can read a more comprehensive acknowledgement here.

-The Committee acts in an advisory capacity to the BC College of Social Workers offering Indigenous cultural perspectives and knowledge as a way to culturally inform the development of: regulation, College policies, initiatives, projects and programs, communications and relationship building with Indigenous persons and communities.
-Where appropriate, the Committee is able provide the Board with clear recommendations including background information, perspectives considered, options considered and rationales.
-The Committee will also develop its own initiatives in order to reflect Indigenous values and Indigenous ways of working in College affairs.
+The Council acts in an advisory capacity to the BC College of Social Workers offering Indigenous cultural perspectives and knowledge as a way to culturally inform the development of: regulation, College policies, initiatives, projects and programs, communications and relationship building with Indigenous persons and communities.
+Where appropriate, the Council is able provide the Board with clear recommendations including background information, perspectives considered, options considered and rationales.
+The Council will also develop its own initiatives in order to reflect Indigenous values and Indigenous ways of working in College affairs.

 My name is Melanie Lansall and I am from the Tsay Keh Dene Nation in Northern BC having grown up in Mackenzie, BC